RexWangSida/LearningNotes/SoftwareTesting/README.md

 - **Error**: A **bad state** of a **running program** that can **cause a failure** to occur.
 - **Failure**: The software does something observably bad.

-## Unit Testing vs. System Testing vs. Integration Testing
+## Unit Testing vs. System Testing vs. Integration Testing vs. Acception Testing vs. Regression Testing
 ### Unit Testing
 - locate low-level fault precisely
 - easily conducted by programmer